-The platform shall be equipped with a drain system, capable of handling fuel-, lubricants, transformer oil and water or water-glycol / water-foam mixtures e.g. from cooling, firefighting, sewage, technical and drinking water system, or mixtures thereof.
+The platform shall be equipped with a drain system, capable of handling fuel-, lubricants, transformer oil (or esters, as the case may be) and water or water-glycol / water-foam mixtures e.g. from cooling, firefighting, sewage, technical and drinking water system, or mixtures thereof.

 Non contaminated water shall be discharged overboard.
-Fluids from the inside of the platform shall be tested for contamination prior to discharge overboard, as per IMO MARPOL Annex I. The Customer shall ensure that the design is compliant with relevant consent conditions and local and international regulations.
+Fluids from the inside of the platform shall be tested for contamination prior to discharge overboard.
+The Customer shall ensure that the design is compliant with relevant consent conditions and regulations.

 A dedicated deck drain system shall be provided.
-All open decks shall provide sufficient slope, coaming, and drains, to collect rainwater and conduct it overboard via drain lines.
+All open decks shall provide sufficient slope, coaming and drains, to collect rainwater and conduct it overboard via drain lines.
 The design shall cater for the foreseeable precipitation based on site specific conditions.
 Drain lines shall be provided with removable strainers and manual closing devices.
 Wind pressure shall not lead to reverse flow conditions.